AckeeCZ/android-cookbook/KitchenTools.md

 ## Stetho

 This is one of the libraries that isn't used in the production phase, moreover, it should be disabled for all but debug builds.
 [Stetho][17] is an ultimate debugging tool from Facebook that allows to debug... practically everything that Android Studio debug doesn't allow.
-Stetho is relying on ADB ([Android Debug Bridge]) and allows to access its features via Chrome Developer Tools or command-line interface.
+Stetho is relying on ADB ([Android Debug Bridge][18]) and allows to access its features via Chrome Developer Tools or command-line interface.

 Here are the main features of Stetho that we're using in Ackee: